General terms and conditions

 14. Warranty on Products

-Unless explicitly agreed otherwise in writing, used equipment sold by Labconsort is sold “as is” and “as available”, without any warranty as to performance, fitness for a particular purpose or freedom from defects.
+14.1.
+Products – general rule (B2B).
+Unless explicitly agreed otherwise in writing, Products may be sold in various conditions, including but not limited to: used equipment, demonstration models, and new products (including new products that have been opened or used for demonstration purposes).
+Unless a contractual warranty is explicitly agreed in writing in accordance with Article 14.2, all Products are sold “as is” and “as available”, without any warranty as to performance, fitness for a particular purpose or freedom from defects.

-- the warranty period shall start on the date of delivery;
+(a) the warranty period shall start on the date of delivery;

-- refund of (part of) the purchase price or providing a credit note;
+(b) the warranty is limited to, at Labconsort’s option: (i) repair of the defective component(s); or (ii) replacement by similar component(s); or (iii) refund of (part of) the purchase price or providing a credit note;

 14.3.
 The warranty does not cover, inter alia:

-- consumables and wear parts (including, but not limited to, disposables, lamps, batteries, accumulators, filters, internal and external vacuum pumps, liquids);
+(a) consumables and wear parts (including, but not limited to, disposables, lamps, batteries, accumulators, filters, internal and external vacuum pumps, liquids);

-- normal wear and tear, minor aesthetic damage and other non-functional defects;
+(b) normal wear and tear, minor aesthetic damage and other non-functional defects;

-- acid cabinets, flow cabinets, biological safety cabinets, powder extraction cabinets and point extraction units, insofar as filters are concerned (filters are always excluded from warranty; Labconsort recommends the Customer to install new filters);
+(c) acid cabinets, flow cabinets, biological safety cabinets, powder extraction cabinets and point extraction units, insofar as filters are concerned (filters are always excluded from warranty; Labconsort recommends the Customer to install new filters);

-- defects caused by incorrect use, improper installation, lack of maintenance, external causes (including contamination, corrosion, power surges), or use contrary to the user manual or factory specifications.
+(d) defects caused by incorrect use, improper installation, lack of maintenance, external causes (including contamination, corrosion, power surges), or use contrary to the user manual or factory specifications.

+14.4.
+Decontamination and returns.
 In the event of a warranty claim, Labconsort may request the Customer to send the equipment, carriage paid, to Labconsort.
 The Customer shall ensure that the equipment is cleaned and decontaminated so that there is no risk to Labconsort staff or third parties, and shall provide a duly signed decontamination certificate (template available from Labconsort).
 Labconsort may refuse to accept or inspect contaminated equipment.

+14.5.
+Exclusions due to modifications.
 Any modification, repair or software adjustment performed by the Customer or any third party without Labconsort’s prior written consent, as well as removal or alteration of system labels, maintenance labels or warranty seals, shall immediately void any warranty and any other legal claims relating to the affected equipment.

 14.7.
+Limitation.
 Fulfilling the obligations in this Article constitutes the only and full compensation for the Customer in connection with defects covered by warranty.
-Labconsort’s total liability for warranty claims shall in all cases be limited to the amount actually paid by the Customer for the relevant Product, without prejudice to Article 15.
+Labconsort’s total liability for warranty claims shall in all cases be limited to the amount actually paid by the Customer for the relevant Product, without prejudice to Article 16.

 15. Installation services